European badger: Relationships with other non-human predators

 European badgers have few natural enemies.
-While normally docile, badgers can become extremely aggressive and ferocious when cornered, making it dangerous for predators to target them.
-Grey wolves (Canis lupus), Eurasian lynxes (Lynx lynx) and brown bears (Ursus arctos), Europe's three largest remaining land predators, and large domestic dogs (C. familiaris) can pose a threat to adult badgers, though deaths caused by them are quantitatively rare as these predators are often limited in population due to human persecution and usually prefer easier, larger prey like ungulates, while badgers may fight viciously if aware of a predator and cornered without an escape route.
+Although they are normally docile, badgers can become extremely aggressive and ferocious when cornered, which makes them dangerous for predators to target.
+Grey wolves (Canis lupus), Eurasian lynxes (Lynx lynx) and brown bears (Ursus arctos), Europe's three largest remaining land predators, and large domestic dogs (C. familiaris) can pose a threat to adult badgers.
+However, deaths caused by them are rare as these predators are often limited in population due to human persecution and usually prefer larger, easier prey such as ungulates.
+Badgers, on the other hand, may fight viciously if they are aware of a predator and are cornered without an escape route.
 They may live alongside red foxes (Vulpes vulpes) in isolated sections of large burrows.
 The two species possibly tolerate each other out of commensalism; foxes provide badgers with food scraps, while badgers maintain the shared burrow's cleanliness.
 However, cases are known of badgers driving vixens from their dens and destroying their litters without eating them.
 In turn, red foxes are known to have killed badger cubs in spring.
 Golden eagles (Aquila chrysaetos) are known predators of European badgers and attacks by them on badger cubs are not infrequent, including cases where they have been pulled out directly from below the legs of their mothers, and even adult badgers may be attacked by this eagle species when emerging weak and hungry from hibernation.
 Eurasian eagle owls (Bubo bubo) may also take an occasional cub and other large raptors such as white-tailed eagles (Haliaeetus albicilla) and greater spotted eagle (Clanga clanga) are considered potential badger cub predators.
 Raccoon dogs may extensively use badger setts for shelter.
 There are many known cases of badgers and raccoon dogs wintering in the same hole, possibly because badgers enter hibernation two weeks earlier than the latter, and leave two weeks later.
 In exceptional cases, badger and raccoon dog cubs may coexist in the same burrow.
 Badgers may drive out or kill raccoon dogs if they overstay their welcome.